MicrosoftDocs/winui-api/microsoft.ui.xaml/windowsizechangedeventargs_size.md

 public Windows.Foundation.Size Size { get; }
 -->

 ## -description

-Gets the new size of the Window in units of effective (view) pixels.
+Gets a value that indicates the size of the window in units of effective (view) pixels.

 ## -property-value

 ## -remarks